 | Overall Paper 1 | Syllabus-based mixed questions | Easy to Moderate | 40–45 |

-Here is the UGC NET Paper 1 Exam Analysis Dec 2025 for shift 2.
-Check the unit-wise difficulty, good attempts, as well as the key topics asked:
+Here is the UGC NET Paper 1 Exam Analysis 2026 for shift 2.
+Check the unit-wise difficulty, good attempts, and the key topics asked.

 The overall difficulty for UGC NET Paper 1 Shift 2 on January 2, 2026, was moderate.
 Well-prepared candidates found it manageable and scoring, with questions largely syllabus-based and no negative marking.